 Robert had no one to blame but himself for the discussion.
 He started it, because he wanted a resolution, but he had hoped for a different outcome.

-“I think it’s going to be quiet and lonely for you around here tomorrow,” he said.
+“I think it’s going to be too quiet for you around here tomorrow,” he said.
 “You should fly up to Buffalo with me.”

 Sasha didn’t respond at first, which he took as a sign she was mulling over the idea and needed an extra nudge to tip her his way.

 “We should be together this week.
 We need each other now, more than ever.”

 “You’ll be busy with work, you won’t have time for me,” she said.

 “There’s supposed to be interesting neighborhoods on the west side, full of galleries and restaurants, and old Victorian and Craftsmen housing.
 And the waterfront has been totally revived.
 If you start coming up during the week, I can get rid of the hotel suite and we can rent an apartment or flat.”